mussonindustrial/embr/modules/charts/docs/components/chartjs.md

 Chart.js scriptable options are supported.

 Any component property value containing an arrow function `() =>` statement will be converted into a JavaScript function.
-> **_NOTE:_** The converted functions do not support implicit return values.
-The `return` keyword must be used.

 The function will have access to all parameters listed in the [Chart.js documentation].
 See [ChartJs Documentation - Scriptable Options](https://www.chartjs.org/docs/latest/general/options.html#scriptable-options) for full details.

-#### Global Parameters
-In additional to the parameters provided by Chart.js, several Perspective specific global objects can be accessed in scriptable options.
-This global objects are implicitly available and do not need to be specified as function arguments.

-1. `self`
-    - A reference to the Perspective component props.
-    - Allows access to all properties on the Perspective component (i.e. `self.custom.myCustomProperty`).
-2. `client`
-    - A reference to the root Perspective client store.
-    - Allows access to Perspective client properties (i.e. `client.projectName`).

 #### Scriptable Option Example
 ```js